 Cherie Blair, wife of former British Prime Minister Tony Blair, has set up a foundation that supports women’s entrepreneurship.
 For her, the problems facing women entrepreneurs can be summed up in 3 “C”:

 - Confidence: Women still too often lack confidence.

 - Capacity: some women still lack access to all necessary education.

-- access to Capital: the search for capital is always difficult, but even more so if you are a woman.
+- Capital: raising capital is usually difficult, but even more so if you are a woman.

-The third C observation is also backed up by a recent article published in the Harvard Business Review.
-Its authors asked a business incubator to compare some companies setup by men against some set up by women.
-They concluded that, on average, female-led businesses were perceived to be less viable than those led by men.
-However, the study did point out that women who emphasise the social side of their business are more likely to obtain the funding they are applying for.
+A recent article published in Harvard Business Review has indeed confirmed the latter finding.
+The authors asked an organisation that supports businesses to analyse companies created by men and those created by women.
+Their conclusion: on average, companies run by women are considered less viable than those run by men.
+However, the study found that women who emphasise the “social” side of their business are more likely to get the funding they seek.

 A new generation of women entrepreneurs